|Nutritional Guidelines (per serving)|

 Condensed milk is milk with the water removed; sweetened condensed milk means sugar has been added to the milk (once the water has been removed).
 Condensed milk has all the same health benefits as milk but can keep for years in a pantry if unopened.

 Making your own sweetened condensed milk is fast and easy!
 If you've ever encountered a recipe that calls for condensed milk, only to be foiled by an empty pantry shelf, you need this recipe.
 Whip up a batch of sweetened condensed milk in 5 minutes, and use it for baking or candy making.
-All you need are four ingredients and a blender, and you can make this baking staple in just a few minutes.
+All you need are four ingredients and a blender.

 - 1 cup instant nonfat dry milk